 - Workload registration and service discovery

-- Multi-region mesh federation
+- Multi-region mesh deployment (only ‘global’ location supported)

 Let's configure GCP Network Services Mesh